ICMM publishes new water reporting guide

 Water management is an increasing global challenge.
-By 2025 two-thirds of the world’s population could be living in water-stressed areas (1).
+By 2025 two-thirds of the world’s population could be living in water-stressed areas (UN Water).

-The guide includes a new minimum disclosure standard for external water reporting that will be adopted by ICMM member companies as part of their commitment to the water stewardship position statement which ICMM announced in January.
+The guide includes a new minimum disclosure standard for external water reporting that will be adopted by ICMM company members as part of their commitment to ICMM's Water Stewardship: Position Statement, announced in January.

 Under the new position statement, ICMM members commit to publically disclose their approach to water stewardship and report in a consistent and comparable basis using standardised metrics from November 2018.